How to Clean a Gas Spill on Concrete: 7 Easy Steps

 Additional Considerations

-Step 4: Removing Stains with Nylon Brush
+Step 4: Removing Stains with a Nylon Brush

-Scrubbing Stained Areas with Nylon Brush
+Scrubbing Stained Areas with a Nylon Brush

 Applying Additional Detergent Solution